 Our emotions are designed to help us move through life's challenges.
 However, sometimes we feel confused, overwhelmed, uncertain or defeated.
 When this happens, we are prone to experiencing anxiety, depression, or other mental unwellness.
-The job of the therapist (me) is to help you uncover what emotions are underneath your anxiety or depression or uncertain feelings, and invite these emotions to come to into your awareness.
-Then, a wonderful thing happens - your emotions will help you move into solutions, new possibilities for your life, and towards relief & calm.
+The job of the therapist (me) is to help you uncover what emotions are underneath your anxiety or depression or uncertain feelings, and invite these emotions to come to into your awareness in a safe, tolerable way.
+Then, a wonderful thing happens - your awareness will help you move into solutions, new possibilities for your life, and towards relief & calm.
 It's not too complicated, really.
 We're all born with this amazing system in our bodies... sometimes we need a trained professional to help us engage with it.

 I am trained in a type of therapy called EMDR (eye-movement desensitization and reprocessing).
 This is a long name for a technique which harnesses our brain's natural capacity to heal and process disturbing experiences or emotions.
 So, for example, if you're having anxiety, EMDR can help identify why and where the anxiety is coming from, and how to neutralize it, or 'digest' it so you can move forward with more ease.

 EMDR was originally developed for people with PTSD and is currently recognized as a standard, effective treatment for PTSD.
 It is now also being recognized as an effective treatment for a variety of inner difficulties and shows exciting outcomes for change.